ru-dr/v3-Alpha/README.md

 ## Getting Started

 Follow these steps to install and run YatraZen on your device:

-If you find any kind of difficulties while setuping the environment or app installation open up the disscusion or contact the team at rudr26@proton.me
+If you encounter any difficulties during the setup of the environment or app installation, please open a discussion or contact the team at rudr26@proton.me

 ### For Mobile (iOS/Android)